AveryClapp/simfix/README.md

 ---

-## The problem

-Every serious FIX library in existence makes at least one of the following mistakes:

-- Allocates on every message (QuickFIX)
-- Punts on session management entirely (hffix)
-- Doesn't compile past C++03 without warnings
-- Has no benchmark harness, so you have no idea how fast it actually is

-simfix fixes all of them.

----

 ## Design principles

 **Zero allocation on the hot path.** Messages are parsed directly from I/O buffers.
 No intermediate objects.
 No heap.
 Stack only.